 In regard to the consideration of the cost-effectiveness of raxtozinameran, the PBAC advised that revisions were required to the model, to address the issues raised by the ESC as discussed in paragraph 6.67, where this was possible with the evidence available.
 The PBAC considered that a cost-effectiveness evaluation intended to represent future BNT162b2 vaccines, would need to consider suitably conservative inputs to overcome the PBAC’s concerns around: 1) the uncertainty of the applicability of current VE estimates to future vaccines; 2) concerns about diminishing cost-effectiveness of COVID-19 vaccines over time, as it was anticipated that circulating variants will continue to evolve and potentially become less pathogenic; and 3) that the level of immunity in the “no booster” arm will increase over time as hybrid immunity continues to increase (due to past vaccination and natural infections).
 The PBAC considered in order to recommend the platform approach as cost-effective, it would need to be confident of future cost-effectiveness for scenarios where the incidence of COVID-19 hospitalisations is lower and the vaccine is less effective than was proposed in the submission.

 The PBAC noted that the ICERs for the PSCR model, once adjusted to be consistent with ATAGI advice regarding the number of doses, ranged from dominant for the 75+ AR group to $255,000 to < $355,000/QALY for the 18-64 SR group.
 Applying the weightings across the seven populations proposed in the submission results in an estimated ICER of $0 to < $5,000/QALY.
-However, the PBAC noted revising the weightings to reflect current uptake in the SR groups, increased the weighted ICER to $15,000 to < $25,000/QALY ().
+However, the PBAC noted revising the weightings to reflect current uptake in the SR groups, increased the weighted ICER to $15,000 to < $25,000/QALY (Table 21).

 The PBAC noted that the estimates of baseline risk of hospitalisation (i.e. the risk without vaccination) were based on AIHW data in 2022-2023 which was then increased to reverse the impact of vaccination.
-The PBAC noted that the estimates were inherently uncertain, and as expected, varied substantially across the different populations: from 0.322% in the 18-64 SR group to 5.667% in the 75+ AR group (after correction in the PSCR; ).
+The PBAC noted that the estimates were inherently uncertain, and as expected, varied substantially across the different populations: from 0.322% in the 18-64 SR group to 5.667% in the 75+ AR group (after correction in the PSCR; Table 16).
 The PBAC further noted that the baseline risk in the proposed circumstances of use may change substantially over time, reflecting the characteristics of circulating SARS-CoV-2 variants, and the potential increase in hybrid immunity (due to past vaccination and natural infections).
 The PBAC noted that the model did not consider the potential impact of antiviral therapies for COVID-19 on risk of hospitalisation.
 The PBAC noted that with a 25% or 50% reduction in the baseline risk of hospitalisation, the weighted ICER increased from $0 to < $5,000 to $15,000 to < $25,000/QALY and $75,000 to < $95,000/QALY, respectively.

 The PBAC noted that the submission estimated VE of raxtozinameran for hospitalisation based on outcomes from 8 observational studies.
 The PBAC agreed with the ESC that the submission’s approach to estimation of VE over 12 months to be inappropriate, particularly the approach to pooling of results from different time periods.
 The PBAC considered the VE estimated inherently uncertain due to: